Fox Cities Campus

 - After completing the registration form, you will receive an email from firstname.lastname@example.org containing a code for you to complete the registration process.
 Once you have entered the passcode, you will receive a second email providing detailed instructions.

-- Complete the math and English portion (see information below to find out if you are exempt). world language tests are optional.
+- Log into Scantron to complete the math and English tests (see information below to find out if you are exempt).
+World language tests are optional.

 - You can use a non-graphing calculator for the math section.